-52Following Finkelstein et al. (2019b), who focus on the population faced with the choice between participating in HIX and staying uninsured, we find that among them, the HIX enrollment rate would be 49% if 75% of the
+&lt;sup>57Following Finkelstein et al. (2019b), who focus on the population faced with the choice between participating in HIX and staying uninsured, we find that among them, the HIX enrollment rate would be 49% if 75% of the premium costs are subsidized and 61% if 90% of the costs are subsidized.
+The corresponding enrollment rates in Finkelstein et al. (2019b)